kunal-rp/bazelGrpc/aws/ReadMe.md

     -specify public/private subnets(IP's in VPC) for cluster
 2. Create K8s Cluster on said cloud
     -note that two services are needed; one to expose the poll service internally, and another to expose the action externally
+3. Be sure to expose the port for the public workers that matches nodeport exposed